 As we’re strong believers to manual testing.
 Indeed, even as automated suites turn out to be more complex, regardless they require human drivers.
 Actually, automated tests are frequently converted from initially manual efforts.

-Here’s the reason why automation won’t ever replace manual testing concepts:
+Here’s the reason why software testing automation won’t ever replace manual testing concepts:

 People are imaginative and investigative